 Their customer care is amazing and their infrastructure allowed us to white label the platform.
 If we need custom changes we don’t wait months like some of the other VMS partners we have.
 Often changes and upgrades are done in a few weeks at the most.
 We are now rolling Conexis out in Europe.

 I have used a lot of VMS systems over the last ten years and I can honestly say that Conexis is the easiest and simplest to use VMS of all of them.
 Please don’t change!

 Conexis was able to get us up and running so fast and at no cost.
 We have a lot of unique requirements but that didn’t impact the timeline or the budget.
 Just a great experience all around.

-We have under $5M in spend on contract labor.
 We looked at many VMS providers, but the cost was crazy.
 We had given up until we came across Conexis.
-They set us up and had us running in a few weeks with little cost.
+They set us up and had us running in a few weeks.
 The license fees are very reasonable as well.